davidm3591/et_debug/debug_cklist_10042019.md

 * [X] 2.
 Modify Try/Except block to output error traceback msg, slide number
 * [X] 3.
 Identify offending equation or symbol
+  - Example file: __3112-11-12.pptx__

+  >frame_content_warning.txt content:
+  >
+  >--------------------------------
+  >SLIDE CONTENT ERROR WARNING LIST
+  >--------------------------------
+  >The following slides have text formatting problems.
+Please review the Extraction Sheet for content errors.
+  Slide: 8
+  >Possible format errors may include equation elements or non-standard symbols.
+Please compare problem slides to the Extraction Sheet for content errors.
+If data in the Extraction Sheet is incorrect or missing, the slide formatting errors will need to addressed.
 * [ ] 4.
 Research solutions
   - * [X] Create new virtualenv with newest release of python-pptx (v0.6.18)
       - ~~Try extraction with updated python~~ NOT THE ISSUE